 Log into your online application to view your offer of admission to the program

 Please review carefully all information and requirements noted in the online application acceptance letter and in the welcome email you received from Harvard Summer School.
-Once you have done so, please accept or decline your spot in the program no later than March 9 by clicking the “Reply to Offer” button in your online application located below your offer of admission.
+Please be sure to check your email messages for communications from firstname.lastname@example.org.
+Once you have reviewed all information, please accept or decline your spot in the program no later than March 6 by clicking the “Reply to Offer” button in your online application located below your offer of admission.

 Access your Harvard Summer School MyDCE account